matt17r/verleng/README.md

 See `Gemfile` (in the root of this repository) for the version of Ruby and Rails Verleng uses.
 Once you have any prerequisites installed run `bin/setup`.

+Run `bin/guard` to have Guard run all tests and automatically rerun tests when related files change.

 To start the app, run `bin/dev`.
 This will use Foreman to start up the services specified in `Procfile.dev`.

 Once it starts up, access the service locally on http://localhost:3000.